-Jennifer Angus – The Museum of Everything
+Jennifer Angus – The Museum of All Things

 Angus, who primarily works with dead and dried insects, draws upon her background in textile design, placing thousands of insects on walls in patterns that mimic those of textiles and wallpaper.
 Upon discovering that the ornate patterns are formed from insects, viewers feelings typically fluctuate between incredulity and amazement, and very occasionally terror.
 Over time, Angus’ work has evolved to explore issues related to the environment and the important role insects play within it.
 “I feel an urgency to continue to make work that draws attention to some of our planet’s lowliest creatures for, simply speaking, without insects man cannot survive,” says Angus.

-Angus’ The Museum of Everything is a cabinet of curiosities focusing on insects’ vital role in our world.
+Angus’ The Museum of All Things is a cabinet of curiosities focusing on insects’ vital role in our world.
 The walls feature patterns and designs made from cicadas, weevils and small beetles, and the vibrant magenta red coloring on the walls is created from a little-known insect that plays an important role in the food and cosmetics industries; cochineal is a type of scale insect (as is lice), found in Latin America from which a common food colorant is derived.
 At once a call to action and a celebration, the center of the gallery features a dinner party, where native Pennsylvanian animals enjoy a meal of bread and honey.